 Many truck drivers enjoy the simplicity and variety of hauling 53-foot dry van or refrigerated (often called reefer) freight.
 Typically these jobs are part of larger networks, and you’ll run different lanes to different customers each day.

-- Lifestyle: Typically long-haul/over-the-road or regional networks and driving-focused work.
+- Lifestyle: Typically long-haul/over-the-road or regional truck driver networks and driving-focused work.

 - Pay: Typically paid by the mile, so the more miles you run, the more you earn.